build-guides

 Disclosure: PCBuildRanked is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 Small form factor PCs have never been more capable than in 2026.
-The Cooler Master NR200P V2 launched this year explicitly designed for cards like the RX 9070 XT and RTX 5080, giving SFF builders access to genuine 1440p Ultra performance in an 18.5-liter chassis — roughly the size of a thick hardcover book.
-This build targets 1440p gaming at 90–130 FPS across demanding titles, runs nearly silently under normal gaming loads, and fits on a desk without dominating it.
-Total component cost lands around $1,743.
+The Cooler Master NR200P V2 — designed explicitly for modern cards like the RX 9070 XT and RTX 5080 — gives SFF builders access to genuine 1440p Ultra performance in an 18.5-liter chassis roughly the size of a thick hardcover book.
+This build targets 1440p gaming at 90–130 FPS across demanding titles, runs quietly under normal gaming loads, and fits on a desk without dominating it.
+Total component cost lands around $2,243, with a required SFX PSU pushing the all-in figure to approximately $2,373.

 Build at a Glance